VW VOLKSWAGEN T2 KOMBI VAN

 The Combi Van is probably the ultimate surfer's vehicle.
 In standard trim, you cant get a much slower vehicle.
 For your image, you can't get a much cooler vehicle, and for general practicality and straightforward fun, you cant beat the classic VW camper van.
 Much as with the opportunities to improve the Volkswagen Beetle, the avenues that you can follow with a Vdub camper are endless, and one thing you can be sure of, it is fun all the way.

-Rescued from a local vehicle dismantler for £70 (without wheels or an engine) the van above was brought back to life as a service vehicle to the Bluebird 9 (BE1) project.
+Rescued from a local vehicle dismantler in 1989 for £70 (without wheels or an engine) the van above was brought back to life as a service vehicle to many EV projects, cars and boats.
 A rare two door model, she also sports an alternator!
-Nelson fitted her with a special tow bar which replaced the lower body panel, eliminating the need to jack the body for engine removal.
-A special tow bar was made which bolted to the Bluebird 9, turning the electric racing car into its own transporter.
-She changed hands in 2007 and is now being refurbished and re-painted for the Miss Ocean road show events to draw attention to ocean pollution and in particular; plastic waste.
+She was fitted with a special tow bar which replaced the lower body panel, eliminating the need to jack the body for engine removal.
+This tow bar was made to bolt to the Combi Van, simplifying engine removal and servicing.
+She changed hands in 2007 to be refurbished and re-painted for the Miss Ocean road show events to draw attention to ocean pollution and in particular; plastic waste.

 T2 HISTORY